lssdavies/deCrypto/README.md

 - Add list of exchanges with links
 - Hide API keys
 - Fetch call for icons
-- Reevaluate UI and other data pull options
+- Reevaluate UI and other data input flow options
 - Add option to calculate for currencies other than USD
 - Live market data - possible scroll effect
 - Color coded data point text - green for increase red for decrease for example
-- Possible linked pages for FAQs & buttons for individual glossary terms
+- Possible linked pages for FAQs & buttons for individual glossary terms &nbsp;